A new classical solution in SU(2) Yang-Mills gauge theory: Main part

-In four dimensional euclidean Yang-Mills gauge theory, the base space (refering to the language of principal fiber bundles) $R^4 $ can be compactified to the fourdimensional sphere $S^4 $ because pure Yang-Mills gauge theory is conformally invariant and the metric of the fourdimensional sphere is conformally flat: where g is the metric of the sphere $S^4$, $\eta$ the metric of $R^4 $ (flat metric ) and $\Omega $ the conformal transformation.~\cite{Si} Since the local gauge transformations g (or gauge transformations of the second kind) define mappings from the base space of the principal fiber bundle into its structure group SU(N) (say), they are classified by $\pi_4 (SU(N))$ which is equal to $Z_2 $ in the case N = 2, otherwise 0.~\cite{Pu} In the case of instantons~\cite{Ra} and merons one employs boundary conditions, that enforce mappings from the equator of the base space $S^4 $, that is $S^3 $ , to SU(N).
-These are classified by $\pi_3 (SU(N)) = \pi_3 (SU(2) = \pi_3 (S^3 ) = Z$ because of Bott periodicity (for instance D.Husemoller, fiber bundles ) The solutions are then classified by elements of $\pi_3 (S^3 ) = Z$, which is called their topological charge k.
-In the case of instantons, selfduality of the curvature tensor $F_{\mu \nu } $ is demanded, to have finite action solutions (and zero energy) , because it is believed, that these dominate the euclidean path integral in the case of semiclassical calculations.~\cite{Co} The instanton solution with k = 1 is given by where $\lambda$ is the scaling factor (pure Yang-Mills gauge theory is scale invariant and for merons with k = 1 (due to the factor 1/2 this is not a pure gauge, hence $F_{\mu \nu } $ is not zero, and gives a solution with finite energy~\cite{Fu}.
+(due to the factor 1/2 this is not a pure gauge, hence $F_{\mu \nu } $ is not zero, and gives a solution with finite energy~\cite{Fu}.)
 (We can generalize the factor $\frac{1}{2}$ to $\frac{m}{n}$ with $m \neq n$ ) The gauge transformations g are representants of $\pi_3 (S^3 ) $, and hence mappings from$S^3$ to $S^3$ with mapping degree 1 while $g^{-1} \partial_{\mu} g $ is the pullback (see Bott, Differential forms in Algebraic Topology) Explicit formulas for the representants shall be given in a forthcoming paper.
 To find first solutions one can replace the [g] of $\pi_3 (S^3 ) $ with [g] out of $\pi_4 (S^3 ) $ in the instanton and meron solution ([g] means equivalence class of the mapping g) .
-These have then topological charge out of $Z_2 $ Further solutions can be found by employing the theorem of Corrigan and Fairlie~\cite{Cr}: $A_{\mu} = i\sigma_{\mu \nu } \partial_{\nu} ln \phi $ is a solution of the Yang-Mills gauge theory, if $\phi $ is a solution of the $\phi^4 $ theory.
-There is a relationship between $\pi_4 (S^3 )$ and braid groups.~\cite{Wu} Also there is a lot to be said about $\pi_4 (SU(2))$ itself ~\cite{Pu} These two items and further solutions shall be investigated in a forthcoming paper.
-An explicit, nontrivial representant of the homotopy group $\pi_4 (SU(2)) $ can be found by suspending the Hopf map, i.e., a representant of $\pi_3 (SU(2)) $.~\cite{Fr} Although $\pi_4 (SU(N)) $ is zero for N larger than 2 ~\cite{St}, the author wonders whether there is any connection to the confinement problem and triality ($Z_3 $ vortices) .
-An explicit representation of the nontrivial element of $\pi_4 (S^3 )$ was given by D.Friedan ~\cite{Fr} based on a paper written by T.Puettmann and Rigas. ~\cite{Pu}.
+These have then topological charge out of $Z_2 $.
+Further solutions can be found by employing the theorem of Corrigan and Fairlie ~\cite{Cr}: $A_{\mu} = i\sigma_{\mu \nu } \partial_{\nu} ln \phi $ is a solution of the Yang-Mills gauge theory, if $\phi $ is a solution of the $\phi^4 $ theory.
+There is a relationship between $\pi_4 (S^3 )$ and braid groups ~\cite{Wu}.
+Also there is a lot to be said about $\pi_4 (SU(2))$ itself ~\cite{Pu}.
+These two items and further solutions shall be investigated in a forthcoming paper.
+An explicit, nontrivial representant of the homotopy group $\pi_4 (SU(2)) $ can be found by suspending the Hopf map, i.e., a representant of $\pi_3 (SU(2)) $ ~\cite{Fr}.
+Although $\pi_4 (SU(N)) $ is zero for N larger than 2 ~\cite{St}, the author wonders whether there is any connection to the confinement problem and triality ($Z_3 $ vortices).
+An explicit representation of the nontrivial element of $\pi_4 (S^3 )$ was given by D.Friedan ~\cite{Fr} based on a paper written by T.Puettmann and Rigas ~\cite{Pu}.
 In what follows, we will describe this mapping and find an interesting reformulation of it, linking it to Skyrmes Hedgehog solution ~\cite{Sk}.
-For the ansatz of the vector potential $A^a_{\mu}$ we had chosen the generalized meron ansatz The pre factor $\frac{m}{n}$ guarantees a non vanishing field strength $F_{\mu \nu}$ For convenience and without breaking generality we choose this pre factor as $\frac{1}{\sqrt{8}}$ The Yang-Mills Lagrangian then reads as which is exactly the term Skyrme added to the nonlinear $\sigma$ model to stabilize soliton solutions.
-The mapping g will be given now $g (x,z)$ = $\cos \varphi (x)$ $\left(
+For the ansatz of the vector potential $A^a_{\mu}$ we had chosen the generalized meron ansatz